VBOz/21CARsss2019/description.md

   <td valign="top">4:00 - 4:30</td>
   <td valign="top"><strong>How to licence your work using Creative Commons</strong>

-Hands on activities:
+<em>Hands on activities</em>

-If you have something you would like to license using CC bring it out!
+- If you have something you would like to license using CC bring it out!
-This is the [workshop material](https://drive.google.com/file/d/1Me4ciruL8VBrSUPGy54HFMpYERWdzhav/view?usp=sharing) which you are welcome to take and re-use!</td>
+- This is the [workshop material](https://drive.google.com/file/d/1Me4ciruL8VBrSUPGy54HFMpYERWdzhav/view?usp=sharing) which you are welcome to take and re-use!</td>
    <td valign="top">Nerida Quatermass</td>
   </tr>
  <tr>